-Since online gambling will be governed by the MGCB, too, the legal gambling age for Michigan online players has a similar 21-and-older age requirement.
+Since MI online gambling is governed by the MGCB, too, the legal gambling age for Michigan online players has a similar 21-and-older age requirement.

-Online operators that partnered with any of Michigan’s 12 federally recognized tribes also face this same age requirement.
+Online operators that partnered with any of Michigan’s 12 federally recognized tribes still face this same age requirement.

 What’s the legal gambling age for Michigan tribal casinos?

-Because tribes are sovereign entities and not overseen by the MGCB, each tribe sets its own age limits.
-So it varies based on the tribe.
+Because tribes are sovereign entities and not overseen by the MGCB, each tribe sets its own in-person age limits.
+So the age varies based on the tribe.